Flowcharts - In Detail

 When you are ready to publish to production, click on Publish to Live button.
 The Live section is not editable and is a view only page.
 On the Test section, you will see a left hand side panel of Pieces which are programming pieces available for designing the Workflow.

 First piece of a workflow is always a Start piece, which is added by default to every flowchart.
-Application looks for pieces under this Start piece to execute the workflow in the User's mobile or desktop application.
+Application looks for pieces attached under this Start piece to execute the workflow in the User's mobile or desktop application.
 Any piece detached from the pieces connected under Start pieces are ignored.

 Given below is an example of an Unaffiliated workflow's flowchart.
 This is continuing from the Go to Flowchart in image above.
 Explained are various sections of the Flowchart design page.